 Get involved now, influence the future

-The DRM consortium brings together some of the biggest names in the broadcasting industry.
-Members share ideas and know-how and have the opportunity to influence not just technical developments but also, crucially, at this stage the commercial strategy and the regulatory authorities as the Consortium gears up to bring the technology to market.
+The DRM Consortium brings together some of the biggest names in the broadcasting industry (BBC, AIR, Dolby, Fraunhofer IIS, Nautel, Ampegon, Silabs, RFmondial, RRI and many others) Members have the opportunity to influence not just the technical improvements but also the the regulatory authorities as the technology is being brought to the market.